-As the "Flagship Station of Mortuary Education" continues to sail forward in the 2020's, it faces ubiquitous changes in the funeral service profession at large.
-However, change is no stranger to Pittsburgh Institute of Mortuary Science and the current PIMS "team" continues to work diligently to provide contemporary yet purposeful education providing academic rigor and practical experience, grounded in an ethical framework for its student body.
-Embracing change as an opportunity, it is quite clear, PIMS remains a model for other funeral service education programs to follow and that said-THE BEST IS YET TO COME!
+As the second half of the 2020's decade approaches, the Institute faces ubiquitous changes in the funeral service profession at large.
+However, as history shows, change is no stranger to Pittsburgh Institute of Mortuary Science and the current PIMS "team" continues to work diligently to provide a contemporary yet purposeful education offering academic rigor and practical experience, grounded in an ethical framework for its student body.
+Embracing change as an opportunity and guided by Chairman Pinkerton Continuous Quality Initiative (CQI), it is quite clear, PIMS remains a model funeral service education program and that said-THE BEST IS YET TO COME!